Accessibility settings

 My property is empty.
 Am I entitled to any relief?

 Business Rates are generally payable in respect of unoccupied non-domestic property.
 However, they are generally not payable for the first three months that a property is empty.
-This is extended to 6 months in the case of certain industrial premises, whilst certain other properties such as vacant listed buildings are not liable for Business Rates until they are reoccupied.
+This is extended to six months in the case of certain industrial premises, whilst certain other properties such as vacant listed buildings are not liable for Business Rates until they are reoccupied.

 The government announced at the Spring Budget on 6th March 2024 that there would be changes to empty reliefs.
-From 1st April 2024 a premises must be occupied for a minimum of 13 weeks before any further periods of empty relief can be awarded.
+From 1 April 2024 a premises must be occupied for a minimum of 13 weeks before any further periods of empty relief can be awarded.

 Please contact us for full details on exemptions.